Commercial Lease Solicitors London

 4. Insurance

-Most leases include insurance provisions.
-In some leases (like FRI), the tenant is responsible for arranging building insurance, while in others, the landlord handles it and passes the cost to the tenant through service charges.
+Most commercial leases include insurance provisions.
+In some cases, such as FRI leases, tenants must arrange building insurance.
+In others, the landlord arranges insurance and recovers the cost through service charges.

 5. Service Charges